fdeross/Help-Docs/for Bakeries/Shop Settings & Appearance/Complete/Shop Banner and Profile Picture Guidelines.md

 Your Profile Picture is shown on your Shop Page and is usually your bakery's logo.
 If you are a home baker then a Facebook style profile pic will work too.

+We also created a FREE Canva Profile Picture template.
+This template is best viewed on a desktop computer. [**Frosting Profile Picture**](https://www.canva.com/design/DAEYYdB1uj0/b9Dfz64Snol-flt0egP5lw/view?utm_content=DAEYYdB1uj0&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton&mode=preview)

+#### How to add or edit the Profile Picture

+1. Go to **Shop Manager > Settings**.
+2. Click on the **Branding** tab.
+3. If you don't have a Profile Picture click **Add Profile Picture**.
+4. If you are changing the Profile Picture, you must first click **Remove Profile Picture** then upload a new one.

 #### Profile Picture Guidelines

 - Displays as a 1:1 ratio image.
 If you use a larger image it will be cropped.
 - Minimum size is 200 x 200px, but a 400 x 400px picture is recommended.
 - In lieu of a logo, you can also upload a product photo or other branding image.

-#### How to add or edit the Profile Picture

-1. Go to **Shop Manager > Settings**.
-2. Click on the **Branding** tab.
-3. If you don't have a Profile Picture click **Add Profile Picture**.
-4. If you are changing the Profile Picture, you must first click **Remove Profile Picture** then upload a new one.

 ## Standards